 Like most cryptocurrencies, Bitcoin Cash is decentralized.
 This means that no single person or authority has control over the network.

 However, for a decentralized system to operate, it requires nodes (computers) to verify transactions.

 In the current day, though, it is becoming harder and harder to earn money from mining.
 There is so much competition that only those who can generate huge amounts of computing power are rewarded.
-To generate enough computing power to become a successful miner, you must invest a LOT of money!
-(And I’m talking about 10s of thousands.)
+To generate enough computing power to become a successful miner, you must invest a LOT of money (and I’m talking about 10s of thousands of USD)!

 Bitcoin Cash mining is a great way to earn Bitcoin Cash if you have the right software and hardware to do so.
 However, if not, then investing in the Bitcoin Cash coin might be the better option for you!

-Not only that, but we have shown you how to make your first Bitcoin Cash investment!
-(That’s if you want to.)
-There are a few other methods of buying Bitcoin Cash other than Coinbase, but for beginners, we feel that Coinbase is the most favored choice!
+Not only that, but I have shown you how to make your first Bitcoin Cash investment (that is, if you want to).
+There are a few other methods of buying Bitcoin Cash other than Coinbase, but for beginners, I feel that Coinbase is the most favored choice!

-So, what did you think of our “What is Bitcoin Cash” guide?
+So, what did you think of the “What is Bitcoin Cash” guide?
 Do you think the developers made the right decision to create Bitcoin Cash?
 Or, do you prefer the good old Bitcoin?

-We would love to hear your thoughts.
-So, don’t be shy, leave us a comment!
+I'd love to hear your thoughts.
+So, don’t be shy, leave a comment!

 The content published on this website is not aimed to give any kind of financial, investment, trading, or any other form of advice.
 BitDegree.org does not endorse or suggest you to buy, sell or hold any kind of cryptocurrency.
 Before making financial investment decisions, do consult your financial advisor.